Zhong-Lab-UCSD/NCOMMS-19-24818/README.md

 ## scRNA-seq

-Two scripts were used for single-cell RNA-seq analysis, a bash script to run cellranger from 10X Genomics and an R script to run Seurat functions for data analysis and visualization:
+Two scripts were used for single-cell RNA-seq analysis, a bash script to run cellranger from 10X Genomics, and an R script to run Seurat functions for data analysis and visualization:

 - [``cellranger.sh``](./scRNAseq_scripts/cellranger.sh)
 - [``HUVEC_scRNAseq.r``](./scRNAseq_scripts/HUVEC_scRNAseq.r)